ADR-0001: Crate Organization

 Organize the codebase as a workspace with multiple focused crates:

-- rustledger-core: Core types (Directive, Transaction, Amount, etc.) with no dependencies beyond std
+- rustledger-core: Core types (Directive, Transaction, Amount, etc.) with no internal dependencies

 - rustledger-parser: Beancount file parser, depends only on core